 Body language of clasping hands below the belt

-Those who feel vulnerable in a situation but are required to show confidence and respect may clasp their hands over their crotch or lower abdomen.
+Those who feel vulnerable in a situation but are expected to show confidence and respect may clasp their hands over their crotch or lower abdomen.

 By covering up the crotch or the lower abdomen, the person feels secure and confident.
-This is why this gesture is commonly confused with confidence.
+Therefore, people commonly confuse this gesture with confidence.
 Confidence may be the product of this gesture, but it’s definitely not the cause.

-For instance, football players display this gesture when they’re listening to their national anthem to pay their respects to the anthem while they feel a bit vulnerable with thousands of eyes on them.
+For instance, football players display this gesture when they’re listening to their national anthem to pay their respects to the anthem.
+Inside, they might feel vulnerable given there are thousands of eyes on them.

 This gesture is also commonly observed when leaders and politicians meet and stand to pose for the photographs.
-You might also see this gesture when a priest delivers a sermon or any other social meeting that is presided over by an authoritative figure.
+You might also see this gesture when a priest delivers a sermon or any other social meeting, presided over by an authoritative figure.

-Think of a headmaster inspecting the school premises, a policeman patrolling the beat and superiors giving instructions to subordinates.
+Think of a headmaster inspecting school premises, a policeman patrolling the beat, and superiors giving instructions to subordinates.
 They often clasp their hands behind their backs.
-Authoritative figures, in general, display their authority using this gesture.
+Authoritative figures display their authority using this gesture.